alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-05-08-setting-up-puppet-module-testing-from-scratch-part-i-puppet-syntax-puppet-lint-and-rspec-puppet.md

 ~~~

 ### Gemfile
 Assuming we have Bundler and Ruby Gems installed, we begin by specifying our Ruby Gem dependencies in a file called Gemfile.
-I am using boilerplate from the Gem config from ModuleSync, although I have simplified it considerably for users who aren’t interested in setting up the ModuleSync tool at this stage.
+I am using [boilerplate](https://github.com/voxpupuli/modulesync_config/blob/master/config_defaults.yml) from the Gem config in [ModuleSync,](https://github.com/voxpupuli/modulesync_config) although I have simplified it considerably for users who aren’t interested in setting up the ModuleSync tool at this stage.
 We’ll be adding to it in subsequent posts.

 For now, I include the bits we need just for Puppet-syntax, Puppet-lint, and Rspec-puppet: